 - Pepper-infused Don Julio Blanco.
-The Spicy Margarita has become a standard order for many tequila-lovers who enjoy a touch of spice in their drinks.
+The Spicy Margarita has become a standard order for many tequila lovers who enjoy a touch of spice in their drinks.
 A great way to preserve in-season peppers is by infusing them into some tequila to savor their fiery flavor for the colder months.
-It’s a simple, very forgiving method, and this infusion will keep for many months to come (typically no longer than six).
+It’s a simple, very forgiving method, and this infusion will keep for many months to come (typically no longer than six)

 - Pickled cucumbers for bar snacks and seasonal garnishes.
 Another simple food ingredient that can be used in cocktails, such as a Ketel One or Tanqueray Martini, is pickled cucumbers.
-The brine can be used in Dirty Martini variations, or as a cheeky Pickleback (pickle brine and Dickel or Bulleit whiskey) for regulars and bar industry friends; and the pickles can be used as bar snacks, or as garnishes.
-Cucumbers are just one example of a food worth pickling, but strawberries, peppers, tomatoes, and other ingredients work brilliantly as well.
+The brine can be used in Dirty Martini variations, or as a cheeky Pickleback (pickle brine and Dickel or Bulleit whiskey) for regulars and bar industry friends, and the pickles can be used as bar snacks, or as garnishes.
+Cucumbers are just one example of food worth pickling, but strawberries, peppers, tomatoes, and other ingredients work brilliantly as well.

 - Fermented blueberry-basil.
 On the nerdier end of the bar ingredient spectrum, ferments have established themselves as favored hyper-seasonal ingredients at many of the best bars in the world, so it’s a great technique to explore should you have the time and patience (as that’s all it really takes).
-The fermented blueberry-basil savors an excellent ingredient pairing from summertime and makes it accessible throughout the rest of the year.
-It’s perfect in stirred drinks, such as a Tanqueray No. TEN Negroni, or Martini, or as an additional layer of sweetness and umami in a sour.
+The fermented blueberry basil savors an excellent ingredient pairing from summertime and makes it accessible throughout the rest of the year.
+It’s perfect for stirred drinks, such as a Tanqueray No. TEN Negroni, or Martini, or as an additional layer of sweetness and umami in a sour.
 There are many fermentation techniques and methods worth researching, but see the full process and recipe for this ingredient in the “Try it Yourself” section below.

 Fresh, in-season ingredient examples:

 - Acidified carrot syrup.
-For bars or restaurants with a juicer—a great piece of equipment for juice-forward brunch cocktails and no-ABV serves—juicing fresh, in-season carrots and creating a syrup with them is a perfect way to use this hearty root vegetable.
+For bars or restaurants with a juicer—a great piece of equipment for juice-forward brunch cocktails and no-ABV serves—juicing fresh, in-season carrots and creating syrup with them is a perfect way to use this hearty root vegetable.
 The addition of citric acid powder elevates the flavor and increases the shelf life.